laravel/docs/upgrade.md

 </div>

-If your application is using Laravel Cashier Stripe, Passport, Sanctum, Spark Stripe, or Telescope, you should publish those packages's migrations to your application.
-Cashier Stripe, Passport, Sanctum, Spark Stripe, and Telescope, **no longer automatically load migrations from their own migrations** directory, therefore you should run the following command to publish their migrations to your application:
+If your application is using Laravel Cashier Stripe, Passport, Sanctum, Spark Stripe, or Telescope, you will need to publish their migrations to your application.
+Cashier Stripe, Passport, Sanctum, Spark Stripe, and Telescope **no longer automatically load migrations from their own migrations** directory.
+Therefore, you should run the following command to publish their migrations to your application:

 ```bash
 php artisan vendor:publish --tag=cashier-migrations